xapple/forest_puller/NOTES.md

 * Write up introduction and methods.

 * Reset the history of the puller_cache repository for faster downloads.

-* Switch all text that reads "26 countries" to "27 countries".

 * Adapt the CBM-EU fluxes used in gains and losses based on expert input.